wach78/lexicon-GarageV3/README.md

 GarageV3 is a C# console application for managing a small vehicle garage.

 This version continues from GarageV2 and focuses on improving structure, readability, validation, and testability.
-A key goal for GarageV3 is to add automated unit tests for the core garage logic and validation rules.
+A key goal for GarageV3 is to add automated unit tests for the core garage logic.

 ## Project status